Seir Kieran GAA: Maintaining senior status

 Seir Kieran won out the Senior Hurling League on 22 March 2011, when Donal Coughlan became the first Clareen man in a decade to lift the Pat Carroll Cup.
 Michael Ryan (Tynagh) was coach, with selectors Willie Dooley and Jimmy Connor.
 However, Coolderry were too strong for them in the 2011 SHC Quarter-final; and it was the same story against Shinrone who advanced to the last four in 2012 (Shinrone 0-16, Seir Kieran 0-11).
 A breakthrough of sorts was achieved in 2013, when Seir Kieran beat Coolderry to reach their first Senior Semi-final since the turn of the century, where they lost to Kilcormac/ Killoughey.
-With James Mulrooney in excellent form, they also got to the last four in 2014.
-However, it was St Rynagh's who went on to the County Final (St Rynagh's 1-17, Seir Kieran 2-07).
+While they also got to the last four in 2014, it was St Rynagh's who went on to the county final (St Rynagh's 1-17, Seir Kieran 2-07).